TEACHERS: Do you want your school to be a part of Poetry Out Loud 2015-16? Fill out our Participation Form.

 “On behalf of the Board and staff of the Michigan Humanities Council, I want to extend my congratulations to the 33 High School students who participated in the 2015 Poetry Out Loud Competition,” said Jan Fedewa, Interim Executive Director.
 “It was an amazing and meaningful experience to observe the recitation of each student who competed for the title.
 We are so proud of each one and commend them for their hard work.
 We look forward to watching Coral represent Michigan at the National Competition in April.”

 As the state champion, Brantly received a $200 cash award, $500 stipend for her school and an all-expenses-paid trip to Washington, D.C. to represent Michigan at the National Poetry Out Loud competition April 27-29, 2015.
 Kreiner, as runner-up, received a $100 cash award and $200 for his school.
-All four state finalists will receive plaques commemorating their achievement.
-The national champion will receive a $20,000 college scholarship.
+All four state finalists received plaques commemorating their achievement.
+The national champion received a $20,000 college scholarship.
 The national competition was live-streamed at www.poetryoutloud.org.
 The cash awards and scholarships will remain the same for 2015-16.

 Poetry Out Loud, a national high school recitation competition, encourages youth to learn about great poetry through memorization and performance, while also mastering public speaking skills, building self-confidence and learning about literary heritage.
 The program has engaged more than 70,000 students since the Michigan Humanities Council and Michigan Council for Arts & Cultural Affairs began hosting it in 2005.